nidhidhoka219-jpg/coffee-sales-analysis/README.md

   Action: Use this as baseline for month-over-month targets and inventory planning.

 * Average Order Value (AOV): 33.11
-  Why it matters: Customers spend ~33 per order on average — indicates upsell potential.
+  Why it matters: Customers spend ~33 per order on average which indicates upsell potential.
   Action: Introduce combos, premium add-ons, and size-up promotions to increase AOV by 5–10%.

 * Revenue growth: 22.6% (vs prior period).